amithjkamath/amithjkamath.github.io/_projects/2023-miccai-skip-connections.md

 This is a WIP (Work-In-Progress): this message will be removed once sufficient progress has been made.

 This page includes some additional details around the paper: "Do we really need that skip connection?
-Understanding its' interplay with task complexity", as presented at the International Conference on Medical Image Computing and Computer-Assisted Intervention, 2023.
+Understanding its' interplay with task complexity", as presented at the International Conference on Medical Image Computing and Computer-Assisted Intervention, 2023 {% cite kamath2023skipconnections %}.

 #add a video link here
 #[![2 minute video abstract](https://img.youtube.com/vi/<TBD>/0.jpg)](https://www.youtube.com/watch?v=<TBD>)